fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 They also have a [_one-click-app_](https://m.do.co/c/a0486648b173) droplet button to deploy Dokku in case you're interested in an easy setup.
 Btw it's dangerous to go alone, take this [referral bonus for free $10](https://m.do.co/c/a0486648b173) on your first droplet.

 Just to clarify: This might not be the best way to test, it's just a way I wanted to try out.
 Once I got all the pieces working together it plays nicely, I believe __clean containerized tests__ can be reliable.
 To scale this out for a docker-compose setup is a future endeavour.
-Before getting started a quick shoutout to [gianarb's blog](http://gianarb.it/blog/docker-inside-docker-and-jenkins-2) & [container-solutions](http://container-solutions.com/running-docker-in-jenkins-in-docker/) for helping me set most of this 'docker-in-docker' setup.
+Before getting started, kudos to [gianarb's blog](http://gianarb.it/blog/docker-inside-docker-and-jenkins-2) & [container-solutions](http://container-solutions.com/running-docker-in-jenkins-in-docker/) for helping me set up most of this 'docker-in-docker' environment.

 ### Jenkins in a container managed by Dokku